 HISTORICAL NEEDLEWORK BOOKS

 Girlhood.jpg - 8521 BytesGirlhood Embroidery by Betty Ring is available in limited quantities.
 This two volume set will be of interest to those of you who enjoy learning about American samplers and other forms of embroidery that young women learned in school.
-Please note that supplies are VERY limited and the few copies that remain, although brand new, are not in absolutely perfect condition (problems are mostly limited to dustcovers and slipcovers).
-Even in this condition, our price for this book is considerably lower than we have seen elsewhere (in similar or worse condition), but we want you to be aware of the condition problems, minor though they may be.
-Remember, this book was published at least 13 years ago so the fact it is available at all is highly unusual.
+Please note that supplies are VERY limited and the few copies that remain, although brand new, are not in perfect condition (problems are mostly limited to dustcovers and slipcovers).
+Remember, this book was published almost 20 years ago so the fact it is available at all is highly unusual.

 Girlhood Embroidery (1993, 583 pages total, hardcover) $175.00